 Energy Engineering MSc modules

-Advanced Thermodynamics and Heat Transfer presents advanced topics in applied thermodynamics, combustion and heat transfer.
-You will acquire the skills needed to solve engineering problems in these fields using both analytical and computational methods.
+The first part of this module aims to present advanced topics in applied thermodynamics, combustion and heat transfer.
+Students will acquire skills to solve engineering problems in these fields using both analytical and computational methods

 The second part of this module explores the technical aspects of electrical power generation and transmission including: 1.
 Renewable electricity generation technologies 2.
 Fossil fuelled generation technologies 3.
 Nuclear generation technologies 4.
 Transmission network topology and power flow analysis.
 The characteristics of each generation technology will be covered, in terms of ramp up/down rate, carbon intensity, capacity.
 The strengths and weaknesses of generation technologies will be explored.
 Issues for transmission of power will be covered, including conventional network topologies, fault conditions and associated problems, voltage levels and network scales, power flow constraints and the challenges of accommodating increasing proportions of renewable generation in the network.
 Focus will be on techniques to deal with the challenges of matching supply and demand in the presence of increased renewable electricity generation.

 This module merges 2 previously distinct modules, Dissertation (for non-engineering courses) and Individual Project (for engineering courses).
 As it will cover a great diversity of courses, it will be delivered as a team effort.